Home » Addiction » Screening » Mast

 What Types of Questions are Asked in the MAST?

 Types of questions in the MAST include behavioral, social, legal, and medical aspects of alcohol use, focusing on alcohol dependence and its consequences.
-These yes/no questions assess the individual’s drinking habits, the impact on their personal and professional life, and any attempts to control their alcohol consumption.
+MAST questions use a yes/no format.
+They focus on behavior, health, social issues, work problems, and medical consequences.
+Each question explores the relationship between alcohol use and its impact.

 The following are the types of questions asked in the MAST: